sunny092020/multi_tenant_file_upload/README.md

 ./scripts/start.sh
 ```

 create an AWS api gateway, which serves https from client and route request to our EC2 instance
+Please setup securiry group of EC2 instance to allow incomming trafic from outside on port 8000
+so the API gateway can connect on that port

 You can use curl to test the API, refer to file
 ```
 multi_tenant_file_upload/scripts/test_deployment.sh